"The most commonly cited standard [for walking distance to transit] is 400m or ¼ mile."

 This is an inevitable side effect of a fixed-route transit system: stops are set at predetermined locations to maximize efficiency,

-- Shift to a more user-friendly transit system that eliminates the FM/LM problem (such as true, point-to-point, demand-response service).
+- Shift to a more user-friendly transit system entirely (such as true, point-to-point, demand-response service).
 This requires some massive shifts in service delivery, planning, and operations, not to mention the obvious cost increases.
-This, also, is suboptimal.
+This may not be feasible for all providers.

 Imagine opening a mobile app, telling it where you would like to go, and allowing it to facilitate the entire trip.
 A vehicle arrives at your location, not

-Our system uses a series of algorithms to determine the most optimal trip (that includes public transit) and handles the heavy-lifting of scheduling the FM/LM ride (with Uber, to continue the above example), handles the payment, and helps the rider navigate the system.
+Our system uses a series of algorithms to determine the most optimal trip (that includes public transit) and handles the heavy-lifting of scheduling the FM/LM ride, handles the payment, and helps the rider navigate the system.

 To bring this full circle (and illustrate just what a big deal this really is), let’s go back for a minute to the Wake County data with which we started.
 Remember: only 28% of Wake County’s ~1 million residents live within ¼ mile of a fixed-route transit stop.
 If we expand that radius to 3 miles (not coincidentally, a distance you can travel for $5.00 on Uber), the number jumps to 88%.